BRST, Ward identities, gauge dependence, and a functional renormalization group

 The background field method (BFM) \cite{DeW, AFS,Abbott} presents a reformulation of quantization procedure for Yang-Mills theories allowing to work with the effective action invariant under the gauge transformations of background fields and to reproduce all usual physical results by choosing a special background field condition \cite{Weinberg,Abbott}.
-Application of the BFM simplifies essentially calculations of Feynman diagrams in gauge theories \cite{K-SZ,GvanNW,CMacL,IO,Gr} (among recent applications of this approach see, for example, \cite{Barv,BLT-YM,FrenT, BLT-YM2}).
+Application of the BFM simplifies essentially calculations of Feynman diagrams in gauge theories \cite{K-SZ,GvanNW,CMacL,IO,Gr} (among recent applications of this approach see, for example, \cite{Barv,BLT-YM,FrenT, BLT-YM2,BBLT-BV}).
 The gauge dependence problem in this method remains very important matter although it does not discuss because standard considerations are restricted by the background field gauge condition only.

-We study the gauge dependence of generating functionals of Green functions in the BFM for Yang-Mills theories in class of gauges depending on gauge and background vector fields.
+We study the gauge dependence of generating functionals of Green's functions in the BFM for Yang-Mills theories in class of gauges depending on gauge and background vector fields.
 The background field gauge condition belongs them as a special choice.
-We prove that the gauge invariance can be achieved if the gauge fixing functions satisfy a tensor transformation law.
+We prove that the gauge invariance can be achieved if the gauge-fixing functions satisfy a tensor transformation law.
 We consider the gauge dependence and gauge invariance problems within the background field formalism as two independent ones.
 To support this point of view we analyze the FRG approach \cite{Wet1,Wet2} in the BFM.
 We find restrictions on tensor structure of the regulator functions which allow to construct a gauge invariant average effective action.
-Nevertheless, being gauge invariant this action remains a gauge dependent quantity on-shell making impossible a physical interpretation of results obtained for gauge theories.
+Nevertheless, being gauge invariant this action remains a gauge-dependent quantity on-shell making impossible a physical interpretation of results obtained for gauge theories.